Creating a Manifest¶

 Defines source wiring (Bindings).

-connectors: list ofFileConnector,TableConnector, orSparqlConnectorentries (where each row points at paths, tables, or RDF/SPARQL sources).resource_connector: list of{"resource": "<ingestion resource name>", "connector": "<connector name or reference>"}rows linkingIngestionModel.resources[*].nameto a connector.connector_connection(optional): list of{"connector": "<name|hash|resource alias>", "conn_proxy": "<label>"}rows.
+connectors: list ofFileConnector,TableConnector, orSparqlConnectorentries (where each row points at paths, tables, or RDF/SPARQL sources).resource_connector: list of{"resource": "<ingestion resource name>", "connector": "<connector name or hash>"}rows linkingIngestionModel.resources[*].nameto a connector.
+The sameresourcemay appear on multiple rows with differentconnectorvalues (several physical sources for one pipeline).connector_connection(optional): list of{"connector": "<connector name or hash>", "conn_proxy": "<label>"}rows.
 This keeps manifests non-secret: only proxy names appear in YAML; runtime code registers eachconn_proxyon aConnectionProviderwith the realGeneralizedConnConfig(PostgreSQL, SPARQL, etc.).

 The block can be left empty in-file (bindings: {}) and supplied at runtime for env-specific deployments.